janparttimaa/onboard-ubuntu-desktop-to-microsoft-intune/README.md

 ## Strongly recommendations after onboarding your Ubuntu Desktop to Intune for Intune Administrators
 1. Deploy Microsoft Defender for Endpoints to managed Ubuntu Desktop-devices.
 I recommend to check this blog post. <br>
-   **NOTE:** You can also use Azure Blob Storage for Python-file deployments.
-Make sure that your Azure Blob Storage-instance is using Shared Access Signature (SAS).
+   **NOTE:** You can also use [Azure Blob Storage](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) for Python-file deployments.
+Make sure that your Azure Blob Storage Container is using Shared Access Signature (SAS).
 3. Make sure that Compliance-policy have been created and deployed to managed Linux-devices.
 4. If you don't need Firefox and Thunderbird-applications on your managed Linux-devices, deploy script via Intune that will uninstall these applications automatically.
 Replacement managed apps and services would be following: